Binary Relation

 \[A=\left\{x\mid\left(x\in\bigcup\left(\bigcup R\right)\right)\wedge P(x)\right\}\]

-Thus the first claim holds.
-Similarly, by defining property $Q$ as
+Thus the first claim is established.
+Similarly, defining property \(Q\) as

-As in §Ordered Pair, ⁋Definition 7, these are called the first and second projections respectively, and are written as $\pr_1R$ and $\pr_2R$.
+As in §Ordered Pairs, ⁋Definition 7, these are called the first and second projections respectively, and are denoted by \(\pr_1R\) and \(\pr_2R\).

 \[R\subseteq \pr_1 R\times\pr_2R\subseteq A\times B\]